 We have to get away from the thinking of treating a symptom (canine lipoma is a symptom) with a pill or a scalpel to get rid of the symptom.
 Instead we need to give the body the tools to heal itself.

 Another cause of fatty tumors in dogs is vaccinations.
-I know we all want to think we are doing the right thing and protecting our dogs from disease but I now know they do far more harm than good.
+I know we all want to think we are doing the right thing and protecting our dogs from disease but too many vaccines are given too often.
 This is great income for those who make vaccines, but detrimental to dog health.

 Just one very toxic component in vaccines is aluminum which is the replacement for toxic mercury in vaccines.